click-contrib/click-man/README.md

 With setuptools and pip we face two problems:

 1. If we generate and install them during installation of the package pip does not know about the man pages and thus cannot uninstall it.
-2. If we generate them in our build process and add them to your distribution we do not have a way to prevent installation to */usr/share/man* for non-UNIX-like Operating Systems.
+2. If we generate them in our build process and add them to your distribution we do not have a way to prevent installation to */usr/share/man* for non-UNIX-like Operating Systems or from within virtualenvs.

 ### Debian packages